DCotterill/DCotterill.github.io/plans/index.md

 ### Family

 * Do more code.org with my kids, and capture the experiences.
 Write up a page of kids resources for coding and tech stuff (I have links to heaps)
+* Setup something to progrees 'goals' for my kids.
+I want them to have objectives to grow in different areas, such as physical, technical, so I want to let them choose things to do that they enjoy with higher level goals in mind

 ### Community